magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/ota-updates.md

 {"current_sw_title": "mySoftware", "current_sw_version": "1.2.3", "sw_state": "UPDATED"}
 ```

-If the firmware/software update failed, ThingsBoard expect the device to send the following telemetry:
+If the firmware/software update failed, IoT Hub expect the device to send the following telemetry:

 for firmware:
 ```json